MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/pop-ups.md

 [![Alert Dialog with Two Buttons](pop-ups-images/alert2-sml.png)](pop-ups-images/alert2.png#lightbox)

 > [!WARNING]
-> By default on UWP, when an alert is displayed any access keys that are defined on controls on the page behind the alert can still be activated.
+> By default on UWP, when an alert is displayed any access keys that are defined on the page behind the alert can still be activated.
 For more information, see [VisualElement Access Keys on Windows](~/xamarin-forms/platform/windows/visualelement-access-keys.md).

 ## Guide users through tasks